hyh1997112/94870portfolio/README.md

 - Experimentation with prominent data visualization tools to understand best fits and limitations

-## Portfolio
-This portfolio is maily to show the data visualizations I have made for the 94870 Telling Stories with Data Course.
+## What I have learned from 94870 Telling Stories with Data
+- Tools: Tableau, RAWGraphs, Datawapper, Infogram, Shorthand
+- Skills: Data Visualization

+## Visualization Samples